suyogn/Ezhtml/README.md

 - All Jpg, Png can optimized, no need to upload on tinypng or other server websites.
 - Customized/Third-party Javascript minimized.
 - Customized CSS/Third-party CSS mininized.
+- Any modification in the HTML or SCSS will run the **watch** and update in build folder.

 **Note:** Once you have done the all below steps, then please change the source file path from gulpfile.js as per your project.
 Currently, It is set as per SRC folder, which has added in this Repositary.